 Grievance Procedure under the Americans with Disabilities Act/Rehabilitation Act

-The aggrieved party may appeal the ruling by filing a written statement (explaining fully the basis for the petition) with the President of the College, within 14 days of the decision.
+Either party may appeal the Executive Director's decision by filing a written statement (explaining fully the basis for the petition) with the President of the College, within 14 days of the decision.
+Appeals should be sent to the Executive Director at 198 College Hill Road, Clinton, NY 13323.
 An appeal should only be filed for a claimed failure to afford a party the process required by the policy or because new evidence has become available which was not reasonably accessible at the time of the proceeding before the Committee.
-The President of the College will issue a final decision to all parties within 14 days receipt of the appeal statement.
+The President of the College will issue a final decision to all parties in writing within 14 days of receipt of the appeal statement.

 The College May implement interim measures to protect the safety and well-being of those who report or experience discrimination/harassment, as well as those who have been accused of such conduct.
 Interim measures may include, but are not limited to, changes in class schedules, changes in work assignments/supervisors, and academic support.
 The implementation of interim measures will depend upon the availability of College resources, the nature and severity of the allegations, and the parties involved.

 Possible sanctions include, but are not limited to, the following: training, written warnings, suspension, and expulsion/termination from the College.

 The College may take additional steps to address effects of the misconduct and to prevent recurrence.
 Such steps will depend upon the nature and extent of the discrimination/harassment, but may include mandatory training/counseling for the perpetrator of the misconduct, campus-wide or targeted trainings, campus outreach, and/or reasonable academic/emotional support for those affected by the misconduct.